Reproducing kernel Hilbert spaces generated by the binomial coefficients: Introduction

 \section{Introduction}

 We show that the binomial coefficients form an orthonormal basis (ONB) in a naturally formed reproducing kernel Hilbert space $\mathcal H(K)$.
 We find explicit properties and formulas for the kernel, and we identify two pairs of transforms, again with explicit formulas.
 With the binomial functions forming an ONB in $\mathcal H(K)$, one naturally then gets transforms as isometric isomorphisms between $\mathcal H(K)$ and $\ell^2(\mathbb Z_+)$.
 We write down two such transforms, and for each we compute its inverse.
 Our work is motivated by applications to discrete analytic functions \cite{2012arXiv1208.3699A}.
 This is followed up here, and we outline additional applications to combinatorial probability theory.
 In \cite{2012arXiv1208.3699A}, we introduce a product (in the sense of hypergroups \cite{MR2606478}) in spaces of discrete analytic functions.
 We use our present transforms for computing this product.
-For readers not familiar with reproducing kernels, we suggest \cite{MR2002b:47144,aron,meschkowski,saitoh,schwartz}.\\
+In the last section, as a corollary to Theorem 7.3 we establish a significant statistical property for our one-parameter family of kernels $K_{\lambda}$, as well as for the corresponding spectral transforms: we show for each kernel within our family of kernels $K_{\lambda}$ there is a probability space; hence an associated indexed family of probability spaces $( \Omega,\mathcal F,P^\lambda )$ .
+We prove that as the value of the parameter $\lambda$ vary, the corresponding measures $P^\lambda$ are mutually singular.
+For readers not familiar with reproducing kernels, we suggest \cite{MR2002b:47144,aron,meschkowski,saitoh,schwartz}.
+For a sample of references to combinatorial probability, see e.g, \cite{MR2925971,MR2668912,MR2784561}.\\